Drugs & Medications - chlorhexidine gluconate MM

 Keep a list of all the products you use.
 Share the list with your doctor and pharmacist to reduce your risk for serious medication problems.

-chlorhexidine gluconate mucous membrane Overdose
+chlorhexidine gluconate mouth and throat Overdose

 If overdose is suspected, contact a poison control center or emergency room immediately.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.NOTES: